Lucas Malacarne: Career

-Malacarne started his career with Argentine giants Comisión de Actividades Infantiles(CAI) from Comodoro Rivadavia, Chubut Province as a teenager.
+Malacarne started his career with Argentine club Comisión de Actividades Infantiles (CAI) from Comodoro Rivadavia, Chubut Province as a teenager.
 He had a trial at Major League Soccer side FC Dallas which led to a short-term loan move to the United States in 2008.
-He then played for Argentine team Club Atlético River Plate in 2009 before heading to Albania with FK Dinamo Tirana during the summer of 2009.
+He then played for Argentine team Club Atlético River Plate in 2009 before heading to Albania with Dinamo Tirana during the summer of 2009.